adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 - ✅ Public can register and login
 - ✅ Authenticated users can favorite recipes
 - ✅ Authenticated users can update own profile
-- ✅ Cooks can create/edit/delete own recipes
+- ✅ Chefs can create/edit/delete ALL recipes (no author restriction)
-- ✅ Policies prevent unauthorized recipe modifications
+- ✅ Only superuser can manage categories

 ---